redhat-italy/keycloak-spid-provider/README.md

 > **Note**
 >
-> The `realm.js` file doesn't get automatically deployed with jar file, even if contained into it: for this reason it must be manually copied.
+> The `realm.js` file doesn't get automatically deployed with jar file at this moment: for this reason it must be manually copied.
 >
 > For convenience, a future version will deploy both the jar and js files inside a Docker container running the Keycloak instance.